What is the protocol in computer networking?

 Transmission control protocol or TCP

 It’s a transport layer level protocol in the OSI model.
 Uses the service of the IP layer and provides services to the application layer.
 The application layer has many examples, like HTTP, SSH, Telnet, etc. TCP is a connection-oriented protocol.
 Before sending any data.
 TCP layer sets up a connection with the peer TCP.
 The connection setup phase is called the three-way handshake.
 There can be multiple users of TCP.
-Each user has its own specific port.
-E.g HTTP uses port number 80.
+Each user has its specific port.
+E.g. HTTP uses port number 80.

 HyperText Transfer protocol provides access to content over a web browser.
-It uses the service of TCP protocol and provides services to the user-level applications.
+It uses the service of TCP protocol and offers services to the user-level applications.
 An HTTP user application can be any application that uses the services of the HTTP protocol.
 A web browser is one example of an HTTP application.
 HTTP is based on the request-response model.
 For reach request, HTTP client set up a TCP connection with the server on the response the connection is released.
 At the HTTP level, the connection is called a session.

 The protocol is specified in HTTP Spec.
 Like any other TCP user, an HTTP port needs to be used for HTTP applications.
 E.g., a web server uses standard HTTP port 80.